Protestantism and Islam: Calls for an "Islamic Reformation"

 Naser Khader), examined (by Michaelle Browers, Charles Kurzman, Nader A. Hashemi, Fred R. Dallmayr, Dale F. Eickelman, Mustafa Akyol), and attacked (Mehdi Hasan, Todd Green), by scholars and observers in a number of books and essays going back to at least to the early 20th century.

 Proponents assert a Reformation is needed to fight "political violence" done "in the name of religion,” (Hirsi Ali), to save Islam from "intolerance and dogmatism" (Mustafa Akyol), "hatred and racism" (Naser Khader), "lifeless, anti-modern, anti-Western fundamentalism" (Thomas Friedman).
 Unlike Protestants who saw reformation as (in part) a means to reassert the holy book of Christianity (i.e. the Bible) as the sole infallible source of authority for faith and practice, a leading Islamic reformation advocate, Hirsi Ali, calls for an end to literalist reading of the Quran, and an opening of it "to interpretation and criticism".

-Opponents of a Protestant-style religious reformation for Islam note that the first successful protestant reformer (Martin Luther), was a virulent anti-semite, urged that peasants revolting against lords be crushed.
-Also noted is that the "clerical class" serving under a pope that Luther wanted to abolish does not exist in (Sunni) Islam; that an earlier reform movement (Wahhabism) in Islam based on purifying the religion of cultural accretions produced not tolerance and pluralism but the its opposite; that the immediate result of the Protestant Reformation was not an era of enlightenment, but horrendous religious wars that cost tens of millions their lives; and that the criticism and reform proposals of pious, practicing Muslims active in their religious community may have an impact on Islam, but not those of ex-Muslims such as Hirsi Ali.
+Opponents of a Protestant-style religious reformation for Islam note that the first successful protestant reformer (Martin Luther), was a virulent anti-semite, who urged that peasants revolting against lords be crushed.
+Also noted is that the "clerical class" serving under a pope that Luther wanted to abolish does not exist in (Sunni) Islam; that an earlier reform movement (Wahhabism) in Islam based on purifying the religion of cultural accretions produced not tolerance and pluralism but the opposite; that the immediate result of the Protestant Reformation was not an era of enlightenment, but horrendous religious wars that cost tens of millions their lives; and that the criticism and reform proposals of pious, practicing Muslims active in their religious community may have an impact on Islam, but not those of ex-Muslims such as Hirsi Ali.